eliottvincent/bay/_posts/2024-09-26-Blackjack-policy-evaluation.md

 - -1 for a loss.
 - 0 for a draw.

 The rewards are provided only at the end of each game, leading to the return for each state being equal to the terminal reward.
-In this scenario, there is no discounting of future rewards, so we have $\gamma = 1$.
+In this scenario, there is no discounting of future rewards, so we have $$\gamma = 1$$.

 ## Policy Definition
 In this implementation, we define a simple policy where the player sticks if their sum is 20 or 21, and otherwise hits.
-The goal is to estimate the state-value function ($V(s)$) for this policy using Monte Carlo methods.
+The goal is to estimate the state-value function ($$V(s)$$) for this policy using Monte Carlo methods.

 ## Monte Carlo Estimation
 To estimate the state-value function, we simulate many games of blackjack under the defined policy and average the returns following each state.
 The state-value function can be represented mathematically as: